5 Productivity Tips Your Mind Will Love You For

 - Read email in designated time blocks during the day instead of as a steady “interrupt you every split second” constant flow of content.

 - Complete a task to the best of your ability before putting it down to focus on another one.

-- Focus on that tele-conference you actually said you’d be in so you can provide advice and input the first time instead of having to review notes afterwards and essentially take twice as long to participate.
+- Focus on that teleconference you actually said you’d be in so you can provide advice and input the first time instead of having to review notes afterward and essentially take twice as long to participate.

 - Designate certain times of the day or days of the week to prioritize tasks you don’t like to do so you are guaranteed to get them done and don’t require multi-tasking to alleviate the boredom.